yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 transaction _Y_, _X_'s application Raft entry may occur after _Y_'s application Raft entry on some tablets.
 If this happens, the writes from _X_ can become visible in the target universe after _Y_'s.
-This is why non-transactional mode reads are only eventually consistent and not timeline consistent.
+This is why non-transactional&ndash;mode reads are only eventually consistent and not timeline consistent.

 ### Transactional mode

-xCluster safe time is computed for each database by the target master leader as the minimum _xCluster application time_ any tablet in that database has reached.
-Pollers determine this time using information from the source tablet servers of the form "once you have fully applied all the changes before this one, your xCluster application time will be _T_".
+xCluster safe time is computed for each database by the target-universe master leader as the minimum _xCluster application time_ any tablet in that database has reached.
+Pollers determine this time using information from the source tablet servers of the form "once you have fully applied all the changes before this one, your xCluster application time for this tablet will be _T_".

 A source tablet server sends such information when it determines that no active transaction involving that tablet can commit before _T_ and that